Well it’s back to school around here and that means…

 - Turn on to medium heat and add rice, stir until it's lightly toasted.

-- Add one package of tomatillo sauce.
+- Add green sauce.

 - Ladle in 1 cup of broth, stir to blend everything together.